rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 ## Creating and Tier Gating the Sale

+// todo write that this is an ERC721 Balance Tier Contract and that it is possible to Combine Tiers

 We will now add the Sale and pass in the Tier contract.
 Again, we won't go over what is happening here, as we covered this in another tutorial.

 Create `deploySale.js` and import as previously: `import deploySale from "./deploySale.js";`